alabou/NMOS-MatroxOnly/NMOS With USB.md

-# Matrox: NMOS With USB
+# BCP-007-??: NMOS With USB
-{:.no_toc}
-Copyright 2024, Matrox Graphics Inc.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

----

 {:toc}

 ## Introduction

 The VSF/IPMX [TR-10-14][] technical recommendation defines the transport of USB multiplexed streams over TCP/IP.
 It allows the transport of multiplexed keyboard, mouse, data, audio and video sub-streams over TCP/IP.
-Senders and Receivers using the USB transport have their `format` attribute set to `urn:x-nmos:format:data` and their `transport` attribute set to  `urn:x-matrox:transport:usb`.
+Senders and Receivers using the USB transport have their `format` attribute set to `urn:x-nmos:format:data` and their `transport` attribute set to  `urn:x-nmos:transport:usb`.
 The `media_type` attribute of an USB Receiver is `application/usb`.
 The `media_type` of a data Flow connected with an USB Sender is `application/usb`.

 The content of a USB stream is not exposed at the NMOS level and as such a USB stream is not exposed as a multiplexed stream but as an opaque data stream.
 A USB Receiver connecting to a USB Sender is granted access to the various USB devices accessible at the Sender.
 For each device there is a corresponding multiplexed data sub-stream.
-Such devices may be plugged and unplugged dynamically without impacting the connection of a Receiver to the Sender, without impacting the associated Source, Flow and Sender resources.
+Such devices may be plugged and unplugged dynamically without impacting the connection of a Receiver to the Sender, without impacting the associated Source, Flow and Sender resources unless the Flow imnplements the `usb_devices` attribute, in which case the list of devices gets updated.

 Using USB Senders and Receivers may be counter intuitive at first because of the location of such Senders and Receivers in actual devices.
 For example, let consider a KVM device facing a User, connected to a remote computer through the network.
 The remote computer provides video and audio signals and as such the audio and video Senders reside on the remote computer side.
 The KVM device provides keyboard, mouse and storage devices and as such the USB Sender resides on the KVM device side.
 The USB Receiver resides on the remote computer side.
 In this example the KVM side would have audio and video Receivers for the displays and speakers connected to the KVM device.